• Skip to primary navigation

 9. Pineapple Upside-Down Cupcakes

 These pineapple upside-down cupcakes bring all the charm of the classic cake into a conveniently sized treat.
-Each cupcake boasts a sweet pineapple slice and a caramelized brown sugar topping that contrasts beautifully with the tender, buttery cake beneath.
+Each cupcake has a sweet pineapple slice and a caramelized brown sugar topping that contrasts beautifully with the tender, buttery cake beneath.

 They're an approachable recipe that lets you whip up a nostalgic dessert without fussing over a large pan.
 The individual portions make them great for sharing or enjoying as a simple snack anytime.